Marlon Brando

 One of Hollywood's brightest stars is eclipsed by drink, drugs and self-doubt.

-Sacheen: Breaking the Silence Sacheen: Breaking the Silence (2019) Character: Self (archive Footage)
+Sacheen: Breaking the Silence Sacheen: Breaking the Silence (2019) Character: Self (archive footage)

 Revisiting the achievements of Sacheen Littlefeather, the first woman of color to utilize the Academy Awards to make a political statement.